 This presents a significant challenge to organizations that have multiple departments handling personal data, outside contractors with access to data, various stake holders with different levels of involvement, and no existing tools for documenting the access and processes.

 As a high-tech company doing business in the EU and around the world, Altova faced these challenges as well.
-Finding no suitable tools for documenting compliance, we created an easy-to-use, web-based interface that’s both comprehensive and secure.
+Finding no suitable GDPR tracking tools for documenting compliance, we created an easy-to-use, web-based interface that’s both comprehensive and secure.

 The Altova GDPR Compliance Database is an internal solution that allows organizations to create and maintain an ongoing record of personal data stores to ensure that the processing of personal data is handled in line with the principles of the GDPR.
-This solution makes it easy for companies to organize information about their repositories of personal data in a straight-forward, structured way.
+This tool makes it easy for companies to organize information about their repositories of personal data in a straight-forward, structured way.

 Once you install the GDPR Compliance Database in your IT infrastructure, authorized users may access it in a web browser.
-Stakeholders enter all the required information about the data applications, also known as “processing activities” in GDPR parlance, and the data categories used in your organization – both for internal documentation purposes and to generate reports when required.
+Stakeholders enter all the required information about the data applications, also known as “processing activities” in GDPR parlance, and the data categories used in your organization – both for internal tracking and documentation purposes and to generate reports when required.

 The GDPR Compliance Database include built-in discussion and approval mechanisms, as well as detailed change-tracking that helps users understand the reason for, and the impact of, every update.